HomeBlog50 Jazz Standards You Need To Know

 “But Not For Me” – Written by Ira and George Gershwin.

-This tune, by the iconic duo of George and Ira Gershwin, is a testament to the timeless allure of the Great American Songbook.
-The swinging rhythm and witty yet melancholic lyrics evoke a bittersweet quality that’s typical of Gershwin’s work.
+This George and Ira Gershwin tune is a classic enshrined in the Great American Songbook.
+The swinging rhythm and witty yet melancholic lyrics evoke a bittersweet quality that’s typical of the Gershwins’ many jazz songs.

 Be sure to check out: